Vector-Hector/aktivisti/README.md

 release/teststring ✗
 ```

 This will update the staging environment.
-After merging the branch to main.
-A tagged commit needs to be added to the
+After merging the branch to `main`, a tagged commit needs to be added to the
-main branch, which will trigger the creation of production bundle, android build, and a pushing of iOS app to apple
+main branch, which will trigger the creation of the production bundle, the android build, and the pushing of iOS app to apple
 testflight.

-### How the tagging for production version should be done?
+### How should the tagging for production version be done?

 Our gradle build scripts automatically create versions based on the git tag.
 To reduce an integer we follow a strict
-pattern for release tags, that are a subset of [semver](https://semver.org/lang/de/):
+pattern for release tags that are a subset of [semver](https://semver.org/lang/de/):
 `MAJOR.MINOR.PATCH[-PRE-RELEASE-TYPE].[PRE-RELEASE-VERSION]`.
 Valid prerelease types are 'alpha', 'beta', 'rc'.

 For example: